Lokie-codes/Lokie-codes/README.md

 # Hey there!
 I'm Lokesh, the code wizard

 I may not have a long white beard, but I do have a pretty impressive arsenal of programming languages at my disposal.
-C++, Java, Python, and JavaScript are all in my wheelhouse, and I'm no slouch when it comes to web development frameworks like Django and Flask either.
+Java and Python are in my wheelhouse, and I'm no slouch when it comes to web development frameworks like Django and Flask either.

 ## Skills